 To register a Security Company in South Africa, you will be required to invest a lot of cash and time into your new business.
 Those who do make it are normally very successful.
-Be sure that you are an Entrepreneur who is serious about making a success before you consider the security industry.
+Be sure that you are an Entrepreneur who is serious about making a success and working hard to get there, before you consider the security industry.

-We also assist with PSIRA Grading for Individual Security Officers.
+We also assist with PSIRA Grading for Individual Security Officers, if required.
 To get Graded as an individual you will need to prepare for the Registration Tests at PSIRA and then follow PSIRA’s procedures.
 We can assist – our Partner is fully accredited with both PSIRA and SASSETA and can provide all courses for you.
 They can also assist with recruitment and criminal checks.
-Contact Us toll free on 0800 007 269 for assistance.
+Call us Toll Free on 0800 007 269 during office hours (free to dial from Cellphones and Landlines).

 We can register you with PSIRA South Africa.
 The Private Security Industry Regulatory Authority (PSIRA) is the Governing Body and Regulatory Authority for the private security industry.
 Should you wish to start a Security Company, it is mandatory that you are registered with PSIRA.
-We can assist you by facilitating the entire process – setting up the application; standing in the queues at PSIRA and ensuring that your Security Company is fully compliant for all Security Tenders and Contracts.
+We can assist you by facilitating the entire process – setting up the application; communicating with PSIRA and ensuring that your Security Company is fully compliant for all Security Tenders and Contracts.
 Once your Security Company is registered you can get listed at PSIRA and find some clients.
-Contact Us toll free on 0800 007 269 for more info.
+Contact Us Toll Free on 0800 007 269 (free to dial from Cellphones and Landlines).

 In this post, we discuss exactly what documents you need to start and grow a legal security company in South Africa.